Table of Contents

 Those headaches were awful.
 They would start as a dull ache in the morning, and I would shut down by the evening.
 Sadly, several months after the hospital incident, the headache returned.
 I had a toothache in the roots of those molars as well.
 Finally, I got out the yellow pages.
 I had gotten my first massage a few months earlier from a guy who had recently taken neuromuscular classes.
 A neuromuscular therapist gave me a great deal of relief in an hour for $40.
 I saw her weekly for a while.
 Check out the “after” picture below.

 How You Activate and Intensify This Pain Pattern

-This, like other masseter trigger points, is often activated by unusual jaw activity, like crunching ice, busting popcorn kernels, or chewing on toothpicks.
+Like other masseter trigger points, this is often activated by unusual jaw activity, like crunching ice, busting popcorn kernels, or chewing on toothpicks.
 Nearby joint problems, especially the upper neck joints, are also a part of perpetuating this pattern.
 This one, however, is usually intensified by clenching, chewing.

 A bad tooth can also cause a deviant chewing pattern that aggravates this trigger point.
-This trigger point irritates the tooth and jaw as well, often creating cracked teeth and irritation.
+Additionally, this trigger point irritates the tooth and jaw.
+Often, this leads to cracked teeth and irritation.

 The Musculoskeletal Anatomy Behind Your Pain